Preparing to be On Camera

 What should I say?

-One – you can memorize the script entirely.
+You can memorize the script entirely.
 Generally the most time-consuming option, but it will spare you from having to look at a script.
 HOWEVER – don’t present the material as if you’re reading words from a page.
 Your performance is key here.
 You want your viewers to believe that you are passionate and driven about your work.
 Take time to really consider the inflection in your voice, the tonal qualities in your voice, the speed at which you’re talking, and subtle pauses.

-Two – you can use a newsroom-style teleprompter with a predetermined script or key points you want to hit on.
+You can use a newsroom-style teleprompter with a predetermined script or key points you want to hit on.
 This saves you from memorizing the whole thing, but make sure you’re at least somewhat familiar with the script before you’re on camera.
 If not, you might end up sounding like you’re reading words from a page.
 This is when you do need to pay attention equally to your performance and the words being presented to you.

-Three – you can do interview-style.
+You can do interview-style.
 Have another person on the other side of the camera asking you questions and give them an honest response from the top of your head.
 This may seem daunting, but if you’re familiar with what you’re trying to promote and how you are hoping for it to impact the lives of your viewers, you can give a truly genuine response, without acting or memorization involved.